About

 Friends

-In our modern age of digital screens, which creates a physical barrier and vies for our attention, finding the luxury of time, to invest in conversation, sharing time together, to laugh, giggle or cry and enjoy one another’s company, is often one of the biggest challenges we face.
+In this modern age with digital screens, which disconnect and create physical barriers, that vie for our attention, finding the luxury of time to invest in conversation with friends, sharing time together, to laugh, giggle or even cry in one another’s company, is often the biggest challenges we face.

-I admire my friends, not because of what they do, or their status or success, but the way they choose to live their lives.
+I admire my friends, not because of what they do, or any status or success, but the way they choose to live their lives.

-Self-awareness and the ability to show empathy towards others, are aspects that are important to me.
+Self-awareness and the ability to show empathy towards others are aspects of our personalities that are important to me.
 My attraction to my friends is always driven by their kindness, thoughtfulness and humour.
-These I feel are the best foundation blocks and the elixir of life.
+These I feel are the best foundation blocks and elixir of life.

 I feel especially lucky to work in the creative industries; as creative people are often extra sensory and imaginative.
 Imagination is one of the greatest facets of a creative thinker and my true friends all possess this hallmark.